jonah-ernest/simio-hospital-ward-simulation/README.md

 ---

-## Tools
+## Tools and Technologies

-- Simio
+- Simio (desktop simulation environment)
+- Experiment Manager and scenario runner
-- Statistical distribution fitting
+- Input modeling and distribution fitting (R and Excel)
-- Scenario-based experimentation
+- CSV/XLSX exports for analysis

 ---